seyeonlim8/live-exchange-app/README.md

 ### Frontend

-The frontend is built using React and AWS Amplify for authentication.
+The frontend is built using React and AWS Cognito for authentication.
 It includes components for:

 - User login and sign-up.
 - Fetching and displaying current user expenses.